 \section{Abstract}

 Many descent algorithms for multiobjective optimization have been developed in the last two decades.
-In particular, Tanabe et al. proposed proximal gradient methods for multiobjective optimization in 2019.
-These methods can solve particular multiobjective problems, where each objective function is the sum of a continuously differentiable function and a closed, proper, and convex one.
-Under reasonable assumptions, they proved that the accumulation points of the sequences generated by these methods are Pareto stationary.
+Tanabe et al. (Comput Optim Appl 72(2):339--361, 2019) proposed a proximal gradient method for multiobjective optimization, which can solve multiobjective problems, whose objective function is the sum of a continuously differentiable function and a closed, proper, and convex one.
+Under reasonable assumptions, it is known that the accumulation points of the sequences generated by this method are Pareto stationary.
 However, the convergence rates were not established in that paper.
-Here, we show global convergence rates for multiobjective proximal gradient methods, matching what is known in scalar optimization.
-More specifically, by using merit functions as a way to measure the complexity, we present the convergence rates for non-convex ($O(\sqrt{1 / k})$), convex ($O(1 / k)$), and strongly convex ($O(r^k)$ for some~$r \in (0, 1)$) problems.
+Here, we show global convergence rates for the multiobjective proximal gradient method, matching what is known in scalar optimization.
+More specifically, by using merit functions to measure the complexity, we present the convergence rates for non-convex ($O(\sqrt{1 / k})$), convex ($O(1 / k)$), and strongly convex ($O(r^k)$ for some~$r \in (0, 1)$) problems.
 We also extend the so-called Polyak-{\L}ojasiewicz (PL) inequality for multiobjective optimization and establish the linear convergence rate for multiobjective problems that satisfy such inequalities ($O(r^k)$ for some~$r \in (0, 1)$).